The Romantic Story of Margaret Catchpole

-The Romantic Story of Margaret Catchpole, generally referred to as Margaret Catchpole, is a 1911 Australian silent film directed by Raymond Longford and starring Lottie Lyell.
+The Romantic Story of Margaret Catchpole (also released as The Queen of the Smugglers) is a 1911 Australian silent film directed by Raymond Longford and starring Lottie Lyell.
 It is based on the true story of Margaret Catchpole, an adventurer and convict.

-Only part of the film survives today.
+Only the first 24 minutes of the 50-minute runtime survives today.

 Synopsis

 In the south coast of England, a young woman, Margaret Catchpole (Lottie Lyell), is pursued by two men, the smuggler Will Laud (Raymond Longford) and the coastguard officer Lieutenant Barry (Augustus Neville).
 Laud is killed in a fight with coast guards and Margaret is sentenced to Botany Bay for horse stealing.
 She later marries Barry, who has since moved to Sydney, and becomes well-regarded for her hospital work.